anuragraiofficial321/Website_using_flask_and_python/README.md

 # Website_using_flask_and_python
-A demo site just to show how to build a website using flask and python
+A demo site to show how to build a website using Flask and Python with primary involvement of HTML and CSS